ThornTechPublic/LeftSlideoutMenu/README.md

 ### Containing View Controller

 Drop a `View Controller` onto the Storyboard.
 This is your entry point into the app, and acts as a big wrapper.
-Think of a [Laundry Sorting Cart](http://www.amazon.com/DecoBros-Heavy-Duty-3-Bag-Laundry-Sorter/dp/B00HLSTYNS/) that can hold lights and darks.
+Think of a [Laundry Sorting Cart](http://www.amazon.com/DecoBros-Heavy-Duty-3-Bag-Laundry-Sorter/dp/B00HLSTYNS/) that can hold baskets for lights and darks.
 Or in this case, a Menu and Tab Bar Controller.

 Check the box for `Is Initial View Controller`.